 USHPA sanctions a number of large competitive meets each year, including US National Championship events.
-Dates and locations are published in the Calendar of Events section of Hang Gliding & Paragliding magazine.
+Dates and locations are published in the Calendar of Events section of USHPA Pilot magazine.

 USHPA Headquarters are located in Colorado Springs, Colorado.
 The Headquarters' office is managed by the Executive Director, and employs a staff of full and contracted personnel.
-The departments servicing its members are: Membership Services Coordination (includes cards, ratings, chapter, insurance, and other processing of paperwork), Office Coordination (including bookkeeping, advertising, merchandise, shipping, and contracts), System Administration (includes server and phone management, website maintenance, and staff & board meeting IT support), Program Management (includes support of the major program components of USHPA: awards, chapters/sites, competition, elections, instructors), and Communications Management (including marketing, multimedia development, website updates, internal & external communications, policy publication management, and board meeting facilitation).
+The departments servicing its members are: Membership Services Coordination (includes cards, ratings, chapters, member support, insurance, intern coordination, and other processing of paperwork), Operations Management (includes support of the major program and office components of USHPA: awards, chapters/sites, competition, elections, insurance, policy publication management, board meeting facilitation, bookkeeping, advertising, merchandise), Information Services Management (includes server and phone management, website maintenance and updates, IS development, user experience, and staff & board meeting IT support), and Communications Management (includes social media, multimedia development, website updates, internal and external communications, surveys, magazine support, and outreach).

-Hang Gliding & Paragliding magazine is published bi-monthly.
-The Colorado Springs office and the Editor are jointly responsible for advertising content, material publication and magazine content accuracy.
+USHPA Pilot magazine is published bi-monthly.
+The Colorado Springs office and the editor are jointly responsible for advertising content, material publication and magazine content accuracy.

 Membership Types and Benefits

 As a Full or Family Member of USHPA, you have benefit privileges as described in the Association's bylaws and summarized in Membership levels and benefits.
-Some of those privileges are a subscription to Hang Gliding & Paragliding Magazine, voting in annual Regional Director elections and referenda Association votes, access to insurance programs such as third-party pilot liability and property damage insurance coverage (insurance does not cover foreign members if residing outside the U.S.A. and Canada, or when flying in Mexico), ratings, awards, national and world hang gliding/paragliding record claims.
+Some of those privileges are a subscription to USHPA Pilot magazine, voting in annual board of director elections and referenda Association votes, access to insurance programs such as third-party pilot liability and property damage insurance coverage (insurance does not cover foreign members if residing outside the U.S.A. and Canada, or when flying in Mexico), ratings, awards, national and world hang gliding/paragliding record claims.
 Additionally, you have access to special partner program benefits and membership in the NAA.

-As a magazine subscriber, your benefit privileges are a subscription to Hang Gliding & Paragliding magazine and participation in the special partner program benefits that USHPA offers, and NAA membership.
+As a magazine subscriber, your benefit privileges are a subscription to USHPA Pilot magazine and participation in the special partner program benefits that USHPA offers, and NAA membership.
 Upon applying for a new or renewed subscription, your service will start with the next current issue unless otherwise requested.
 Subscribers to the magazine do not qualify for third-party liability insurance benefits.